 For Current Students Enrolled at the Iowa City Campus

 - Please call the UCS at 319.335.7294 to schedule an initial consultation appointment with a UCS counselor.

 - We at the UCS will meet with you and deliver counseling services through telehealth, using Zoom.
-We have been meeting with our clients exclusively through Zoom since mid-March of this year.
+We have been meeting with our clients exclusively through Zoom since March 2020.
 Most of our clients report that they do not experience much difference from in-person counseling.
 Our staff members have been surprised at how readily they, themselves, have adjusted.
 Depending on the student’s previous experiences with counseling and psychotherapy, telehealth might seem a bit unusual, but most adapt quickly.